HMJiangGatech/huge/README.md

 ### Graph Estimation

-We compared our package on hub graph with (n=200,d=200) with other packages, namely, grplasso, grpreg and gglasso.
+We compared our package on hub graph with (n=200,d=200) with other packages, namely, QUIC and clime.
 Huge significantly outperforms clime, QUIC and original huge in timing performance.
 We also calculated the likelihood for estimation.

 <center>